dhanasekars/python-microservices/README.md

 3. Nginx: This is the web server service

 Nginx acts as a reverse proxy to the FastAPI application.
-This is done to allow the application to be served on port 80, also to create a JS based graphql endpoint on the same port.(coming soon...)
+This allows the application to be served on port 80 and create a JS-based graphql endpoint on the same port. (coming soon...)

 ## THE NON-DOCKER LOCAL SETUP WAY

-Unlike Docker, local setup requires a bit more work to get the project running.
+Unlike Docker, local setup requires more work to get the project running.

-### STEP 1 : SETUP APP
+### STEP 1: SETUP APP
-1. Clone the project main branch.
+1. Clone the project's main branch.
 2. Install Poetry on your machine.
 Project dependencies are managed using Poetry.( https://python-poetry.org/docs/#installation )
 3. Run the following command to install the project dependencies:
     ```bash